JEN CROWE, CHAIR

-ROB NOLAN, CHAIR
+ROB NOLAN, PAST CHAIR

 I have a background in leadership and change management in public and non-profit sectors.
 I’m passionate about sustainable development and building healthy communities from the grassroots level.